-So, you also wanted to update your iPad to the latest iOS (to date, it's iOS 11), since Apple announced it since WWDC 2017?
+So, you also wanted to update your iPad to iOS 11, since Apple announced it since WWDC 2017?

 Out of all the new features iOS 11 has to offer, dock, app switcher, drag and drop, QuickType keyboard, instant markup, etc. which you could take a closer look here, I’m mostly interested in the screen recording feature.

 Why?
 Because it’s a function that’s supposed to be extremely useful to many of us, teachers, students, and technology professionals.

 No need to use a computer or QuickTime to facilitate, no need to install third-party software or apps, it’s just as easy as open your iPad and tap a few buttons.

-I Can NOT Update My iPad to The Latest iOS
+I Can Not Update My iPad to iOS 11

-I remember I went several times to Settings > General > Software Update, but the text always shows "iOS 10.3.3 Your software is up to date", as you can see from the screenshot below.
+I remember I went several times to Settings > General > Software Update, but the text always shows:

 I thought maybe the Apple server was too busy to send out those notifications, and I’m not the kind of person who is eager to keep myself immediately ahead of the latest things, especially technology.